togramf/s4-WEB-projet/README.md

         - [Arrow idea 4](https://codepen.io/hakimel/pen/nOzqdW) ;
     - pagination buttons
         - [Pagination model](https://codepen.io/alligatorio/pen/zWvpRp) ;
-- [ ] more information about artworks on click ?
+- [x] more information about the artworks on click ?
-- [ ] correct footer
+- [x] correct footer

 ## Naming consistency

+(I like to use multiple naming systems to make sure I'm using the right element, for example I name the variables I create in a function in a different way than the parameters requested as input)

 HTML & CSS: `div-class`; `div_id`; `ComponentName`